-Following the success of the Young Rail Professionals joining the NRA judging panel in 2017/18, we are delighted to continue this programme for 2019.
-For the 2019 judging season, the National Rail Awards welcomed five YRP members to join the judging panel.
-We are in the process of holding a competition to appoint the final sixth member, who will contribute with the current five YRPs to the whole judging process.
+Following the success of the Young Rail Professionals joining the NRA judging panel in 2017/18, we are delighted to continue this programme for 2020.
+For the 2020 judging season, the National Rail Awards will welcome three new YRP members to join the judging panel.
+We are in the process of holding a competition to appoint our newest members, who will contribute with the current three YRPs to the whole judging process.
 As a consequence, they have also widened their network within the industry and gained valuable experience to help them in their careers in rail.
-Two of the original five stepped down, Lynsey Marhsall, at the end of the 2017 season and Michael Clapham, at the end of the 2018 season.
-We have welcomed Katherine Howatson and Paul Case to the panel in 2018 and this year for 2019 we welcome Rita Williams.
+We saw three of the original five step down in 2019 after completing their three years on the panel, Fjolle Bunjaku, Zak Shayler and Georgia Ehrmann.

 The YRP judges for 2020 are: